RPiSpy/pi-hole-screen/README.md

 # Initial Setup
 Once you screen is correctly connected and enabled you can proceed with the Python script setup.

+The setup process is detailed below but it also described in my [Pi-Hole OLED Status Screen](https://www.raspberrypi-spy.co.uk/2019/10/pi-hole-oled-status-screen/) blog post.

 ## Download project files
 Use SSH to gain access to the Pi-Hole command line and ensure you are in the home directory using:
 ```